jbrinkman/agentic-workshop-starter/README.md

 These prompts follow the **Role/Task/Constraints/Context/Output** format to help you get the best results from Windsurf.

-#### 1. Creating User Stories
+#### 1. Creating a Change Proposal with OpenSpec

 ```
-Role: You are a product owner creating user stories for a development team.

-Task: Create a set of user stories in a markdown document for extending this web application to include simple task management functionality.

-Constraints:
-- Each user story must follow the INVEST principles (Independent, Negotiable, Valuable, Estimable, Small, Testable)
-- Include 3-5 acceptance criteria for each story
+Use the /openspec-proposal workflow to create a new change proposal for adding
+task management functionality to this application.

+The feature should include:
-- Keep the scope focused on basic CRUD operations for tasks
+- Backend API endpoints for CRUD operations on tasks (create, read, update, delete)
+- Task data model with title, description, status, and timestamps
+- Frontend React components for displaying and managing tasks
+- Form validation and error handling
+- Unit tests for both backend and frontend
+- In-memory storage for the workshop (no database required)

+The proposal should break this down into implementable tasks suitable for a
-- Stories should be implementable in a workshop setting (2-4 hours total)
+workshop setting (2-4 hours total implementation time).

-Context: This is a baseline full-stack application with React frontend and Express backend.
-The current app has no data management features - just a welcome page and a hello API endpoint.

-Output: Create a file called USER_STORIES.md with 4-6 well-formed user stories that would enable users to create, view, update, and delete tasks.
-Each story should include a title, user story statement, acceptance criteria, and estimated effort.
 ```

+**What this does:**
+- Creates a structured change proposal in `openspec/changes/`
+- Breaks down the feature into specific, actionable tasks
+- Provides implementation details and acceptance criteria
+- Gives you a clear roadmap before writing any code

-#### 2. Implementing a User Story
+#### 2. Implementing an Approved Change

 ```
-Role: You are a full-stack developer implementing features from a user story.

-Task: Implement the user story for creating new tasks, including both frontend and backend components.

-Constraints:
-- Follow the existing project structure and coding patterns
-- Use TypeScript with proper type definitions
-- Include error handling for API calls
-- Write unit tests for both frontend and backend
-- Follow the existing ESLint and Prettier configurations
-- Ensure the UI is responsive and follows the existing Tailwind CSS design patterns

-Context: The user story is: "As a user, I want to create a new task with a title and description so that I can track things I need to do."
-The application currently has no task management features.
-The backend uses Express with in-memory storage, and the frontend uses React with hooks.

-Output: Implement the complete feature including:
-1. Backend: Task type definition, POST /api/tasks endpoint, validation
-2. Frontend: Task type definition, TaskForm component, API service function
-3. Tests: Unit tests for the endpoint and component
-4. Update App.tsx to include the new TaskForm component
+Use the /openspec-apply workflow to implement change 001-task-management
 ```

+**What this does:**
+- Reads the approved proposal from `openspec/changes/001-task-management.md`
+- Implements all tasks defined in the proposal systematically
+- Follows the existing project structure and coding patterns
+- Creates TypeScript types, API endpoints, React components, and tests
+- Ensures code follows ESLint and Prettier configurations
+- Updates the proposal to track implementation progress

+**Before running this:**
+1. Review the proposal: `cat openspec/changes/001-task-management.md`
+2. Ensure the proposal status is set to "approved"
+3. Make sure you understand the tasks and acceptance criteria

+**After implementation:**
+- Run tests: `npm test`
+- Test the feature manually in your browser
+- Review the generated code and make any necessary adjustments

 #### 3. Git Workflow - Branch, Commit, and PR